 TechCongress brings diverse tech talent, ideas and training to Congress and to build a practical and pragmatic understanding of Washington within the tech community.
 We bridge the divide of knowledge and experience between DC and Silicon Valley for better outcomes for both.

-Learn more about our 2016 and 2017 class of Congressional Innovation Fellows!
+Learn more about our past classes of Congressional Innovation Fellows!

 The Congressional Innovation Fellowship provides a unique opportunity to change Congress by injecting desperately needed technological expertise into the Legislative Branch.

-The fellowship is a thirteen-month residency on Capitol Hill, running from January to December.
-Fellows work directly for a Member of Congress or Congressional Committee for the duration of their residency and may spend their time on technology-related issues like NSA surveillance reform, encryption, cybersecurity or network neutrality.
+The fellowship is a twelve-month residency on Capitol Hill, running from January to December, with an optional 13th month the following January.
+Fellows work directly for a Member of Congress or Congressional Committee for the duration of their residency and may spend their time on technology-related issues like emerging technologies, AI and automation, election security, data privacy, encryption, cybersecurity or defense technology policy.
 Typical duties may include:

 - Briefing Members and staff about technology issues